 - Sé de Lisboa – Also known as Lisbon Cathedral, the Sé is the most austere and monumental of Lisbon’s churches.
 Built in 1147 in a Romanesque style, it takes visitors back to the Christian Reconquest of Portugal from the Moors and stands on the site of a former mosque.
 (1 mile).

 Nearby Markets or Grocery Stores

 - Feira na Avenida – Fancy flea market, as befits the location, strung along Avenida Liberdade and starting by Praça da Alegria.
 Go look for buried treasure – quality antiques, vinyl records, and second-hand books – as well as artisanal handicrafts and food stalls.
 Runs every second weekend of the month and on the fourth Saturday and preceding Thursday, May-October.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Mercado da Baixa – Tented street food market that takes over Praça da Figueira for about a week each month.
 Great for browsing and tasting everything, from hot sausages and cheeses to suckling pig sandwiches and sangria.
-10-minute walk (0.4 mile).
+(0.4 mile).

 - Mercado Biológico do Príncipe Real – Find healthy, organic produce galore by the pretty Jardim do Príncipe Real.
 Wares include honey, jellies, fresh bread, organic wine, and handmade soaps as well as fruits and vegetables.
 9am-3pm every Saturday.
-18-minute walk (0.7 mile).
+(0.7 mile).